+Group A.4 is designated for Virtual Power Plant (VPP) aggregators of non-residential and residential battery storage.
 This load impact forecast reflects reductions observed during PY 2024 conditions.
-Enrollments are assumed to stay flat through the last year of ELRP approval in 2027.
+Enrollments are assumed to shrink in 2025 and then remain static through the last year of ELRP approval in 2027.